tweag/nickel/notes/overriding.md

 1. Determine the abstract syntax tree (AST) of a merge expression
 2. Decide the merge function to use
-3. Interpret it the tree with the given function
+3. Interpret the tree with the given function

 Let us define the notion of a *merge tree*.
 The definition determines what is the area of influence of a merge function annotation, answering the following